 Gilda: I'm okay, y'alls!

 - Funetik Aksent: April Lowry's dialogue is written this way, to reflect her Scottish accent.
+So is Sally Hynde's, to reflect her Bostonian accent.

 - Heroes Want Redheads: Inverted.
 The orange-haired rabbit/leporine Margo Hynde has a crush on brunet skunk/mephitine August Lowry.